squaremo/rabbitmq-lvc-plugin/README.md

     ch.queue_bind("q", "lvc", "rabbit")
     print ch.basic_get("q").body

-# Limitations
+## Limitations

-## "Recent value cache"
+### "Recent value cache"

-AMQP is inherently racey.
+Message publishing in AMQP 0-9-1 is asynchronous by design and thus introduces natural race conditions when there's more than one publisher.
 It is quite possible to see different last-values but the same subsequent message stream, from different clients.